by anthony on 01/30/14 at 11:11 am

 User types in credit card number, type of credit card is detected

-There are certain fields on a checkout form that should only contain a specific amount of numbers.
+There are certain fields on a checkout form that will only contain numbers.
 Phone and ZIP code fields are two of them.
-Constraining these fields to only allow a limited amount of numbers and not letters prevents users from accidentally typing letters and excess numbers in the field.
+Adding a numbers only constraint will prevent users from typing in letters on accident.

-Error is displayed when letters are in phone number field
+Error appears when letters are in phone number field

 Break Name, Phone Number & Address Fields Apart

-Name field is broken into first and last name
+Break name field into first and last name

 It’s important to make your phone number field specific too.
 Users need to know what type of phone number (ie. primary, mobile, home, work) you’re looking for.
-You should also separate the area code field from the phone number so that users won’t make the mistake of leaving out the area code.
+You should separate the area code from the phone number field so that you get their complete info.

-Phone number field is broken into area code and primary phone
+Break phone number field into area code and primary phone

-Address field is broken into street address and apt/suite/bldg
+Break address field into street address and apt/suite/bldg

 Use Select Menus for Known Input

 Breaking fields out to more specific fields is a good way to constrain the user’s information.
-But another constraint is to use select menus for fields with known information.
-Credit card expiration dates have a set number of months and years users can choose from.
-By using select menus, you prevent users from typing in the numbers and making a mistake.
+But another constraint is to use select menus for fields with known input.

-Select menus are used when range of possible input is known
+Use select menus when range of possible input is known

 Give a Preview and Confirmation

-The last technique to prevent garbage output is to give users a preview and confirmation of their information before they submit it.
-This is important for checkout forms because if the user’s credit card information is incorrect you won’t get the sale, and if their shipping address is incorrect they won’t get their order.
-You want users to preview and confirm their information before they complete any transaction.
+The last technique to prevent garbage output is to give users a preview and confirmation.
+This is important because if the user’s credit card info is incorrect you won’t get the sale.
+If their shipping address is incorrect they won’t get their order.
+Allowing users to preview and confirm their input prevents this.

 Preview and confirmation allows users to edit before placing order